Trade directory · Seattle metro · Washington

 Submit application

-File application with Washington Department of Labor & Industries including proof of experience, training certificates, and application fee of $75.
+File contractor license application with Washington State Department of Labor & Industries.
+Include experience documentation, insurance proof, and application fees.

 3